dmwm/udp-collector/README.md

 # start udp_server_monitor process which will take care of udp_server
 nohup ./udp_server_monitor 2>&1 1>& log < /dev/null &
 ```

+Please note, the send/recvTimeout are defined in milliseconds.

 ### Testing procedure
 We can test our udp server with provided udp client code.